ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

    leader and helper.

 Leader:
-: The leader is responsible for coordinating the protocol.
-It receives the encrypted shares, distributes them to the helpers, and orchestrates the process of computing the final measurement as requested by the collector.
+: The leader is the aggregator responsible for coordinating the aggregation phase of the protocol as requsted by the collector.

 Helper:
 : Helpers are responsible for executing the protocol as instructed by the